 Tern HSD 11

-This Class 3 eBike has a whopping range of up to 74 miles with its 500 Watt-hour battery.
+This Class 3 eBike by TERN has a whopping range of up to 74 miles with its 500 Watt-hour battery.
 In addition, riders can expect to achieve a top speed of 28 mph, with pedal assist.

 This bicycle also features front and rear hydraulic disc brakes and RaceGuard puncture protection tires.